silnrsi/wstr/src/content/docs/topics/encoding/unicode-concepts.md

 Finally, looking at the last entry, we see that U+0407 has a general category of “Lu” (uppercase letter), a combining class of 0, a bi-directional category of “L”, and a mirrored property of “N”.
 It also has a canonical decomposition mapping to < U+0406, U+0308 >, a 10646 comment of “Ukrainian”, and a lowercase mapping to U+0457.

 `UnicodeData.txt` has been described the main file in the Unicode character database in some detail.
 There are a number of other files listing character properties in the Unicode character database.
 Some of the more significant files have been mentioned in earlier sections.
 Of the rest, it would be beyond the scope of an introduction to explain every one, and all of them are described in [UAX #44][uni-utr44].
 More details are give below on those that are most significant.
-In particular, additional properties related to case are discussed in <a href='#case'>"Case Mappings"</a> together with a fuller discussion of the case-related properties mentioned in this section; and the properties listed in the `ArabicShaping.txt` and `BidiMirroring.txt` files will be described in <a href='#rendering'>"Rendering Behaviors"</a>, together with further details on the mirrored property mentioned here.
+In particular, additional properties related to case are discussed in [Case Mappings](#case-mappings) together with a fuller discussion of the case-related properties mentioned in this section; and the properties listed in the `ArabicShaping.txt` and `BidiMirroring.txt` files will be described in [Rendering Behaviors](#rendering-behaviours), together with further details on the mirrored property mentioned here.

 ### Glyph Similarities